 The city has a thriving cultural scene and plays host to major dance, music, theatre and arts productions all year round.
 The £120m Union Square development on Guild Street includes retail outlets, cafes, restaurants and a 10-screen multiplex cinema, the largest in Aberdeen.
 The Bon Accord Centre is a prestigious modern centre offering a range of smaller and boutique retailers, whilst newer shopping centres such as the Galleria off Union Street and the Academy in Little Belmont Street are considered very fashionable.

 To the west of the city, the magnificent valley of the River Dee runs through the area known as Royal Deeside, which includes the Cairngorm Mountains and the Royal Estate at Balmoral.
 The area is extremely popular with walkers, climbers, skiers and tourists from all over the world.
 Scotland is of course world-renowned for its fantastic golf courses and Aberdeen is no exception.
-There are five municipal courses and several private clubs including The Trump International Golf Links.
+There are five municipal courses and several private clubs in Aberdeenshire.

 View investment property for sale in Aberdeen